AlphaLunaFurry/fennec/doc/WHITEPAPER/index.md

 some latency and bandwidth demanding applications such as SIP video conferencing, first-person shooter video games or virtual world games, such as team fortress 2, minecraft and jitsi, all of which work over linux.

+Kademlia routing can be reasonably fast, see Telehash for a live testbed network that relies on that.
+CJDNS uses kademlia routing, at the time of writing, May 2013, but that network is constantly evolving, and they may use something better, now.

+Although the focus of the Fennec Overlay is not on the physical line design, the concept for Fennec (the internetwork) is that Fennec nodes run, not only in kernelmode within the host operating system's kernelmode network stack, but also on every Fennec port's network interface chipset.

+For example, if you plug in a USB Fennec interface dongle to your laptop, the Fennec network interface chipset within the dongle contains a minimal Linux installation over an arm or mips core, running a Fennec overlay instance in device mode.